Anishm079/train-ticket-booking-fullstack/README.md

 ->for to run  frontend use "npm run dev" in cmd

-->to run backend use "npm index" or "nodemon" in cmd
+->to run backend use "node index" or "nodemon" in cmd